-Under California Labor Code section 2802(a), employers must fully reimburse employees for all expenses actually and necessarily incurred as part of their job.
+Under California Labor Code Section 2802(a), employers must fully reimburse employees for all expenses necessarily incurred as part of their job.
 If your organization has employees that work in the state of California and drive personal vehicles for work purposes, it is important that you understand what constitutes an expense and how to appropriately reimburse all expenses.
 If an employee can show that your organization has failed to reimburse them adequately, it will prove a costly mistake.

 Consider the following reasons why a travel reimbursement policy might fall short of CA Labor Code Section 2802(a):

-- Your reimbursement rate is arbitrary.
+Your auto reimbursement rate is arbitrary.

-- You compensate using a flat car allowance.
+You compensate using a flat auto allowance.

 A flat car allowance often fails to address the ever-changing expenses of a mobile employee.
 It may not keep up with gas prices, it may not reflect the territory sizes of all employees, it may not adequately address depreciation, which increases with inflation costs.
 As cars increasingly serve as the offices of employees, car allowances must have the flexibility to keep up with increased travel and increased expenses.

-- The IRS standard rate can prove insufficient.
+The IRS standard rate can prove insufficient.

-Many employers use the IRS mileage rate, assuming that it will more than cover driving expenses.
+Many employers use the IRS mileage rate, assuming it will cover driving expenses.
 And it often does.
 The IRS standard mileage rate is not arbitrary and is based on an annual study of the fixed and variable costs of operating an automobile, including depreciation, insurance, repairs, tires, maintenance, gas and oil.
 The Division of Labor Standards Enforcement has stated that using the IRS mileage rate will generally satisfy the employer’s obligation to properly reimburse for business related vehicle expenses, absent evidence to the contrary.

 If you would like a free evaluation of your car allowance policy for those employees in the state of California, please contact us today.